dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 > "There was SQL before window functions and there is SQL af􏰂er window functions"

 Window functions are for those cases when you want to make computation when you processing current row but want to access other rows.
-TODO: examples.
+For example results of sales in comparison with previous period sales.
+Use window functions whenever you want to compute values for each row and those values computation depends on other rows.

-Window functions happens after the where clause so you only see rows in the function that was last after the where filtering.
+Window functions executes last in the query.
+Thus they happens after the where clause so you only see rows in the function that was last after the where filtering.
+In any frame you can only see rows that have been selected for output.

 TODO: explain `over (order by)`

 `over (partition by)` allows to make computation with others rows that satisfy the partition condition.
 Partition it is a where condition inside a window function.

+All aggregate function can be used against a window frame rather than a grouping clause.

+You can create your custom aggregate function.

 All quotes are excerpts from “The Art Of PostgreSQL” by Dimitri Fontaine.